-Former 49er All-American Greg Magee enters his first year as an assistant coach at Long Beach State.
-He will oversee the horizontal jumps.
+Former 49er All-American Greg Magee enters his second year as an assistant coach at Long Beach State where he oversees the horizontal jumps.

 While at RCC, Magee helped lead the men's team to four state titles.
 Under his guidance, the Tigers also had five individual state champions in the horizontal jumps (4 long jump, 1 triple jump).